rust-vmm/community/CONTRIBUTING.md

 - If the repository has a `CODEOWNERS` file, both reviewers are randomly picked from there.
-- If the repository does not have explicit code owners, both reviewers are chosen from the rust-vmm [gatekeepers](GATEKEEPERS.md) list.
+- If the repository does not have explicit code owners, both reviewers are chosen from the rust-vmm [gatekeepers](MAINTAINERS.md#gatekeepers) list.

 Sometimes a selected reviewer does not have the available bandwidth, time or expertise to do a proper review.
-In such cases a new reviewer must be assigned from either the repository code owners list or the rust-vmm gate keepers list.
+In such cases a new reviewer must be assigned from either the repository code owners list or the rust-vmm gatekeepers list.
 It is up to the initially assigned reviewer, or one of the rust-vmm gatekeepers if the former is not available, to find the new reviewer.

-It is important to note that anyone outside of the repository code owners or the rust-vmm gate keepers lists is very welcome to review any pending PR.
+It is important to note that anyone outside the repository code owners or the rust-vmm gatekeepers lists is very welcome to review any pending PR.
 However, any resulting PR approval from an external reviewer will not count as one of the 2 mandatory approvals for the PR to be merged.